jan-trnka/home-assistant-goodwe-pv-control/README.md

 ## ⚡ Turn Off Eco Discharge Mode When Peak

-This automation turns off the inverter’s eco discharge mode when consumption exceeds production.
-It helps in preventing excessive battery discharge when energy consumption is higher than the available solar production.
-Experimental GoodWe Inverter integration is expected.
+This automation turns off the inverter’s **eco discharge mode** when consumption exceeds production or battery power.
+It helps in preventing buying energy from the grid when energy consumption is higher than the available solar production or set battery power.
+When production is sufficient or consumption drops, the mode is automatically switched back to eco discharge. **Experimental GoodWe Inverter integration** and unchanged names of automations from this repository is expected.
+Using this blueprint is available with **Eco Discharge When Low Price at Noon** and **Discharge Battery to the Grid**.

 ### Entities
 **House Consumption**